To be a Spiritual Family who are following Jesus, being changed by Jesus, and joining Jesus in His mission of making

-A healthy growing, local, elder led, multi-generational, cultural, & socioeconomic gathering of believers who worship, grow, serve and invest as partners in the Gospel to accomplish the mission and live out the values of our church.
+A healthy gathering of believers that worship, grow, serve, and invest as unified partners in the Gospel to live out the mission and values of our church for the sake of God's kingdom.

 We believe that there is but one living and true God, who is one in essence, while eternally existing in three distinct personalities: Father, Son, and Holy Spirit.
 Though each person of the Godhead possesses the same nature, each functions differently in respect with God’s dealing with man (Deuteronomy 6:4).